-We recommend that the Town continue to investigate the unknown variances and take the appropriate steps to ensure that the cashbook is accurately stated.
+We continue recommend that the Town continue take the appropriate steps to ensure that the cashbook is accurately stated.

 TAX TITLE

 Properties placed into tax title in accordance with Massachusetts General Law (MGL) represent the Town's interest to ensure future payment for unpaid taxes.
 Therefore, it is in the Town's interest to convert properties acquired through tax title into cash and to ensure that the list of tax title is accurate and updated appropriately.